NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 the above steps you can deactivate your Conda environment using `conda deactivate` and continue with the setup for the other tools.

-> **Note** <br>
-> If you look inside `snakemake/environment.yml` you will see that we used the
-> package `snakemake-minimal`.
-This is a slimmed down version that lack some
-> features, in particular relating to cloud computing and interacting with
-> remote providers such as Google Drive or Dropbox.
-This was done to speed up
-> the installation process.
-Use the normal `snakemake` package if you need
-> those features.

 ## Installing Nextflow

 We'll use Conda to install Nextflow as well: navigate to